SURVEY – Have you understood the new quarantine rules which will come into force on January 10 in Belgium?

 The rules

-Currently, a fully vaccinated, high-risk contact without disease symptoms should remain in quarantine until a negative PCR result is obtained around the 5th day after the problematic contact.
+Currently, a fully vaccinated, high-risk contact without disease symptoms should remain in quarantine until a negative PCR result is obtained around the 5th day following the problematic contact.
 However, he has the possibility to come out of quarantine from the 4th day if he performs a negative self-test daily.

 From Monday 10 (next Monday) the rules change.